abenjamin09/2022-07-07-Jekyll-Site/index.markdown

 **Guiding questions**

 -   What is your final conclusion based on your analysis?
-After analyzing sleep, intensity, heart rate, and weight log data it is evident that there are ways to improve upon the Bellabeat product of
-    choice: Bellabeat app.
-From this analysis adding features such as graphs, alarms, and weight log abilities will allow the Bellabeat App to add further value to users and thus increase marketability.
+After analyzing these data sets, the usage of smart devices amongst non Bellabeat consumers has become evident.
+    The marketing strategy for the Bellabeat App should take these uses into consideration.
 -   How could your team and business apply your insights?
-Add graphs, accessability for weight log data, and alarms
+Take these insights into consideration when developing marketing strategy.
--   What next steps would you or your stakeholders take based on your findings? take findings to development team and then begin new marketing strategy
+-   What next steps would you or your stakeholders take based on your findings?
+Implement these insights into a productive marketing campaign.
 -   Is there additional data you could use to expand on your findings?
-Need more data on non spring/summer months.
-Expanded into winter/fall to account for bias.
+The majority of data was taken in the summer months which could create bias, more data based in winter and fall months would be useful.

 ### Insights and Recommendations

-To influence sales and usage of the Bellabeat app the company will need to implement graphs of sleep, heart rate, intensity, and similar data within the app.
-Routine sleep notifications to alert users of when to go to sleep to obtain 6-8 hours of sleep will be beneficial as this is the average amount of sleep seen for users within the data set.
-Lastly, It will be beneficial for the company to find ways in which users can easily log weight data as this is a point of concern within our data.
+To better market the Bellabeat app the marketing team will need to focus on the core uses and strengths that were found in our analysis.
+Focusing the marketing strategy on the key features which
+Bellabeat users will use day to day will add the most value to our campaign.
+In our analysis we see that users are tracking sleep, daily activity, and logging information such as weight.
+Advertising these features will allow customers to gain an understanding of the product making it more likely for them to consider purchasing the product.